-The "IR search" algorithm called Junk Detection uses source code information provided by Clang AST to filter out invalid mutations from a set of all possible mutations that are found in LLVM IR by the default search algorithm.
+The "black search" algorithm called Junk Detection uses source code information provided by Clang AST to filter out invalid mutations from a set of all possible mutations that are found in LLVM bitcode by the default search algorithm.

-The "AST search" algorithm starts with collecting source code information via Clang AST and then feeds this information to the default search algorithm which allows finding valid mutations and filtering out invalid mutations at the same time.
+The "white search" algorithm starts with collecting source code information via Clang AST and then feeds this information to the default search algorithm which allows finding valid mutations and filtering out invalid mutations at the same time.

-The IR and AST search algorithms are very similar in the reasoning that they do.
-The only difference is that the AST search filters out invalid mutations just in time as they are found in LLVM bitcode, while the IR search does this after the fact on the raw set of mutations that consists of both valid and invalid mutations.
+The black and white search algorithms are very similar in the reasoning that they do.
+The only difference is that the white search filters out invalid mutations just in time as they are found in LLVM bitcode, while the black search does this after the fact on the raw set of mutations that consists of both valid and invalid mutations.

-The IR search algorithm appeared earlier and is expected to be more stable.
-The AST search algorithm is currently in development.
+The black search algorithm appeared earlier and is expected to be more stable.
+The white search algorithm is currently in development.